-Each year, in Hiroshima, candle lanterns are floated to commemorate those dreadful times and to remember all who have been affected by nuclear weapons.
+Each year, in Hiroshima, candle lanterns are floated to remember those nuclear bombs and all who have been victims of nuclear weapons or nuclear testing.

 Salisbury Campaign for Nuclear Disarmament has been conducting a similar annual candle float for many years.
 This year, our lanterns are joined by lanterns decorated by Japanese school children, expressing our joint determination that the world should be free from the threat posed by nuclear weapons.
 We are also honoured to have a letter from the Mayor of Hiroshima supporting our event and reinforcing its message.